discopt/cmr/doc/seymour.md

    \f]
    respectively.
    Note that any such decomposition preserves [total unimodularity](\ref tu) and [binary regularity](\ref binary_regular).
+   A 2-sum can be created using the function \ref CMRtwoSum.
  - A [3-sum](\ref CMR_SEYMOUR_NODE_TYPE_THREE_SUM) node indicates that \f$ M \f$ is (up to row and column permutations) of the form
    \f[
       M = \begin{pmatrix} A_1 & C \\ D & A_2 \end{pmatrix},